Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-We now turn to the discussion of the low-energy excitations.
-In Fig.\ref{Fig4} (a) and (b), we display the maps of the angular-dependent low-energy excitations probed by the linear $\sigma$ and $\pi$ polarizations, respectively.
-Both maps show excitations from zero loss energy up to about 100 meV where a mode emanates from $\theta\simeq$ 100$^{\circ}$ and disperses to higher energy by approaching to either side of $\theta$ range.
-Specifically, near $\theta$ of 80$^{\circ}$, two maximal intensity points are present at the zero loss energy positions.
-In KCuF$_3$, the well-known dispersive modes are the two-spinon continuum reported by the inelastic neutron scattering (INS) \cite{Satija1980}.
+We now turn to the discussion of the low-energy excitations to further explore the potential existence of the collective orbiton.
+In Fig. \ref{Fig4} (a), (b), we display the maps of the angular-dependent low-energy excitations probed by the linear $\sigma$ and $\pi$ polarizations, respectively.
+Both maps show excitations from zero loss energy up to about 100 meV, where a mode emanates from $\theta\simeq$ 100$^{\circ}$ and disperses to higher energy by approaching to either side of the $\theta$ range.
+Specifically, near a $\theta$ of 80$^{\circ}$, two maximal intensity points are present at the zero loss energy positions.
+In KCuF$_3$, the well-known dispersive modes are the two-spinon continuum reported by the inelastic neutron scattering (INS) because of the quasi-one-dimensional magnetic properties ~\cite{Hutchings1969, Caciuffo2002, Satija1980}.
 Given the sensitivity of RIXS to magnetic excitations, we corroborate that the observed dispersive modes in RIXS are dominated by the two-spinon continuum.

-To verify the assignment, we analyze more quantitatively the spin dynamics in KCuF$_3$ using Muller Ansatz.
+To verify the assignment, we analyze more quantitatively the spin dynamics in \KCF using the Muller Ansatz \cite{Cloizeaux1962,Faddeev1981,Muller1981,Haldane1993}.
 As established in Ref.\cite{Lake2005_2}, the lower and upper boundaries of the two-spinon continuum can be expressed by the following sinusoidal functions:

-where $q_c$ is the projected wave vector along the $c$-axis in the unit of $r.l.u$., and $J_{c}$ is the AFM superexchange interaction.
-As a good approximation, the magnetic dynamic structure factor at $T$=0 K can be expressed as \cite{Muller1981}:
+where $q_c$ is the projected wave vector along the $c$ axis in the unit of r.l.u., and $J_{c}$ is the AFM superexchange interaction.
+As a good approximation, the magnetic dynamic structure factor at $T$=0 K can be expressed as \cite{Muller1981}